 The Office of Juvenile Justice and Department Program (OJJDP) has confirmed that differences between female and male clients and patients require gender-specific treatments.
 Most of our male clients use the Pathways or Roadmaps to Recovery programs.
 Our female clients use the Growing Beyond Program.
-Most or all of the Behavior Modification Program groups, individual therapy, in-home or on-site family therapy as well as the following groups and therapy focuses:
+Behavior Modification Program focuses on the following:

 - Pathways Group: Pathways group is a daily 12 step group that focuses on inappropriate sexual behavior accountability and responsibility.
 This group focuses on honesty, understanding appropriate boundaries, cultivating appropriate relationships with others.

 - Trauma Survivors Group: This group is implemented to address the multi-dimensional aspects of negative life events.
 This may include physical or sexual abuse suffered at the hands of another, loss of significant individuals in their lives, abandonment or ineffective attachments and bonding, as well as associated symptoms of depression and anxiety.
 These groups are separated based on types of trauma suffered in order to maintain strict confidentiality.